FirelyTeam/firely-docs/vonk/features/accesscontrol.rst

       }
     }

 * Enabled: With this setting you can disable ('false') the authentication and authorization altogether.
 When it is enabled ('true'), Vonk will also evaluate the other settings.
 The default value is 'false'.
-This implies that authorization is disabled if no SmartAuthorizationOptions section is in the settings.
+This implies that authorization is disabled as if no SmartAuthorizationOptions section is present in the settings.
 * Filters: Defines how different launch contexts are translated to search arguments.
 See :ref:`feature_accesscontrol_compartment` for more background.

     * FilterType: Both a launch context and a CompartmentDefinition are defined by a resourcetype.
 Use FilterType to define for which launch context and related CompartmentDefinition this Filter is applicable.